 Unless your heart's set on sailing the Greek Isles, beaches might not be the first thing that come to mind when planning a Mediterranean cruise.
 The region lures visitors with its culturally rich cities, food and wine, and historic landmarks.

 But behind all the UNESCO World Heritage Sites and alfresco cafes are picture-perfect beaches -- where lolling around before your next tour of ancient ruins is totally warranted.
-Add some sun beds and sand to your itinerary at one of our five favorite best beaches in the Mediterranean.
+Add some sun beds and sand to your itinerary at one of these five best Mediterranean beaches to visit by cruise ship.

-Less than 30 minutes from the port, Lia Beach provides a peaceful respite from the island's usual party scene.
+Less than 30 minutes from the port, Elia Beach provides a peaceful respite from the island's usual party scene.
 Beachgoers here can enjoy the sound of the waves, excellent snorkeling and an intimate beach club/restaurant with padded loungers that are totally worth the splurge.

-Despite its alluring emerald-green waters, pink sand and rocky islets that are great for snorkeling, Su Giudeu remains fairly secluded compared to its neighboring beaches.
+Despite its alluring emerald-green waters, pink sand and rocky islets that are great for snorkeling and diving, Su Giudeu remains fairly secluded compared to its neighboring beaches.
 Soak up some sun at the local beach club, take in the views from its "nature path" or sample local delicacies at one of the nearby local restaurants.

 Bolonia is home to rolling hills, Roman ruins and only a few small bars, restaurants and hotels -- making it ideal for beachgoers who want a dose of nature, history and local charm.
-Got more time in port?
-Consider tacking on a visit to one of Bolonia's surrounding Andalusian villages, where whitewashed buildings and Moorish culture abound.
+Feeling cheeky?
+Visitors can also enjoy a number of quiet isolated coves officially designated as nude beaches.